Qihang-Zhang/getup-core/README.md

 This is a project to document the time you get up everyday and visualize it in a website.
 It will document the first time when you type `getup` in your terminal everyday.
 The project is based on `mkdocs` and `mkdocs-material` package.
 The website is hosted on github page.
+To preview the website, please click [here](https://qihang-zhang.github.io/getup/).
 ## To make the project for your own:
 1. fork the project to your own github account, git clone the project to your local.
 2. **delete** the `docs/data` folder